jupyterlab/jupyterlab/jupyterlab/CORPORATE.md

 and the right motivation to learn._ Open-source software projects offer a unique path to innovation by bringing together users and contributors with diverse needs and usage cases.
-Even if fully resourced, the resulting innovation can be slow, possibly much slower than your corporation's desired timeline.
-Successful open-source engagement will require long term thinking and strategy.
-Be patient with us, set appropriate expectations, and find ways to mitigate the risk.
+Even if fully resourced, the resulting innovation can be slow, possibly much slower than your corporation's desired timeline in the short term.
+However, in the long-term, sustainable open-source can lead to rapid growth and development.
+Help us build a sustainable project through long-term thinking, strategy, and resource allocation.